2008 The Jeanne Clery Disclosure of Public Safety Policy and Crime Statistics Act

 Crime Reporting Policy

-Designated campus officials, campus security authorities, are provided training with information and forms to report to Campus Security any possible criminal circumstances that is reported to them.
+Designated campus officials, Public Safety authorities, are provided training with information and forms to report to Public Safety any possible criminal circumstances that is reported to them.
 These officials include, but are not limited to, directors, deans, department heads, advisors to student organizations and athletic coaches.

 As a result of the negotiated rule making process which followed the signing into law, the 1998 amendments to 20 U.S.C.
-Section 1092 (f), clarification was given to those considered to be campus security authorities.
-Campus "Pastoral Counselors" and Campus "Professional Counselors", when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+Section 1092 (f), clarification was given to those considered to be Public Safety authorities.
+Campus "Pastoral Counselors" and Campus "Professional Counselors", when acting as such, are not considered to be a Public Safety authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.

 The rulemaking committee defines counselors as: